apache/spark/docs/configuration.md

   <td><code>spark.streaming.receiver.writeAheadLog.enable</code></td>
   <td>false</td>
   <td>
-    Enable write ahead logs for receivers.
-All the input data received through receivers will be saved to write ahead logs that will allow it to be recovered after driver failures.
+    Enable write-ahead logs for receivers.
+All the input data received through receivers will be saved to write-ahead logs that will allow it to be recovered after driver failures.
     See the <a href="streaming-programming-guide.html#deploying-applications">deployment guide</a>
     in the Spark Streaming programing guide for more details.
   </td>